GazaliAhmad/GazaliAhmad/README.md

 ### Model Selection Under Constraint
 📌 https://github.com/GazaliAhmad/diabetes-ml-faceoff

-A case study on choosing a model when accuracy is not the primary goal.
+A case study on model selection in contexts where interpretability, stability, and decision risk outweigh marginal accuracy gains.

 This project documents:
+- How interpretability, stability, and failure modes shaped the final decision
 - Why certain statistically attractive models were rejected
-- How interpretability, stability, and failure modes shaped the final decision
 - How small, ambiguous datasets change what “good” modelling means

-This is the best entry point if you want to understand how I think.
+This repository provides the clearest illustration of my analytical decision-making under constraint.

 ---